fbpx

 Utilize Hazing Techniques

 Hazing is another non-lethal way to keep coyotes out of your neighborhood.
-A more in-depth look at coyote hazing can be found here.
-That link will open onto a worksheet that you can print out.
+A more in-depth look at coyote hazing can be found here (this link will open onto a pdf file that you can print out).

 Hazing primarily consist of utilizing loud noises, spraying water from a hose, using bright motion-activated lights.
 Even loud shouting is a great way to repel coyotes.